“Home is the source for

 I think he would have been a shell-shocked ghost of himself if he had ever made it back home.
 But it goes deeper than that, son, even deeper than your grandmother’s Edinburgh disapproval of the Irish in me.
 There’s the case of your Aunt Eleanor…”

-“The one who was put away,” I asked, picturing my dear mother as a Christly child, as a divinely beatified saint.
+“The one who was institutionalized?”
+I pictured my dear mother as a Christly child on Bridgeport’s Emerald Street, as a divinely beatified colleen one boat ride away from Killarney.
 “Don’t remember ever meeting her.”

 “We never took you, although your dad used to visit her every so often.
 It wasn’t just that she was put away, it was why…”

 Our reverse migration hardly helped.
-The pearly White City that my parents knew and loved in their youth was now little more than some legacy lakefront museums and monuments.
+The pearly White City that my parents knew and loved in their youth was now little more than some legacy lakefront museums and monuments amid high-rise slums.
 Daley’s power to ride herd over the segregated neighborhoods and serve North Shore business interests passed with him.
 And no amount of vote padding and shady restrictive covenants was about to stanch that Southside white flight and Afro demographic overflow.

 By now, it was all my father could do to walk off his residual angst and resentments between the California Street liquor store and nearby municipal park benches, tethered to our aging, infirm dog, Laddie—at least until that collie mix keeled over for good.

-“Aunt Eleanor flipped out, right,” I asked, “died in restraints I overheard you and dad saying at the time.”
+“Aunt Eleanor flipped out right?”
+I shook my head.
+“Died in restraints I overheard you and dad saying at the time.”

-“Then, when her only daughter rebelled and snuck off on dates with the boy anyway, that was the last straw.
-Your grandmother castigated her, and when Eleanor fought back, she locked her away in her room, padlock, and all.
-Poor Eleanor broke down under the punishment and strain, went into hysteria and became violently mad until she became a physical threat to herself and the whole clan out there.
-So they had the poor thing committed and signed her over to the state.”
+“Then, when her only daughter rebelled and snuck off on dates with the boy anyway and started showing with child, that was the last straw.
+Your grandmother castigated her and threatened to end it with some chemical solution, Eleanor fought back, she locked her away in her room, padlock, and all.
+Poor Eleanor broke down under the punishment and strain, went into hysteria and became violently mad until she became a physical threat to herself and the whole clan out there, had the baby anyhow.
+So they had the poor thing committed, put the newborn up for adoption and signed her over to the state.”

 “Cripesake, she had a little boyfriend, so what?”

 “The Herberts were bible-reciting Presbyterians on the farm, Ken—even after your grandpa dropped dead tilling the fields.
-And I gather the boy’s name was Norman Browstein, see.
-It was an affront to the senses of your strict Victorian grandmother to the day she died—which happened just hours after the Army delivered official news about Early.
+And I gather the boy’s name was Norman Browstein, see—his family adopted the baby and raised him.
+Way I heard it, eventually Norman took over the family grocery chain, and his boy died a hero on Corregidor in World War II.
+Eleanor never got over it, and your grandmother always held that it was an affront to the senses of her strict Victorian upbringing to the day she died—which happened just hours after the Army delivered official news about Early.
 I’ll never forget her casket side by side with her beloved son’s flag-draped coffin.
 Neither has your father, much less your Uncle Dellis, that crazy younger brother of his who still lives out there in Prairie Crossing.
 Your dad gave up on religion over the years, but not the grudge over his family’s tragedies.”

 “So it was the Browsteins’ fault?!
 That’s crazy…”

 “Phone call,” my dad poked back into the living room, pipe waggling as he nodded my way.
-He was tall and scarecrow slender, but with thick farmer forearms.
+He was tall and scarecrow slender, but with thick farmer forearms to this day.
 “It’s for you…”

 I pulled away from mom as she wheezed and lit up a Salem Menthol, and bolted down their flowery carpet runnered hall to the dining room phone, picking up with an odd stab of trepidation, figuring who it must be.
 “Hello…Moon?”